buildkite/export-build-example/README.md

 ## Adding Filters
 ### Timestamp Filter
 To use the Timestamp Filter, you need to edit the build_url variable for the script in the src/ folder.
 The two attributes [created_from](https://buildkite.com/docs/apis/rest-api/builds#list-all-builds) & [created_to](https://buildkite.com/docs/apis/rest-api/builds#list-all-builds) are used to specify the date range and time.
-In script

 ### Examples